 LET STUDENTS DRIVE

 AVID students reflect and question while mastering content rather than just repeating and memorizing.
-Our students work together to problem solve and to change the level of discourse in the classroom as they prepare for success.
-Students are taught to articulate what they don’t understand and learn how to seek out the resources they need.
+Our students work together to solve problems and change the classroom discourse level as they prepare for success.
+Students are taught to articulate what they don’t understand and to learn to seek the necessary resources.
 By teaching critical thinking, inquiry, and self-advocacy, AVID educators empower students to own their learning.

 LEAD MORE, TALK LESS